vmware/vic-product/docs/user_doc/vic_vsphere_admin/configure_vch.md

 **NOTE**: This option is available in vSphere Integrated Containers 1.4.1 and later.

 The `vic-machine configure --affinity-vm-group` option functions in the same way as the equivalent `vic-machine create` option.
-For information about the `vic-machine create --affinity-vm-group` option, see [Add Virtual Container Hosts to a DRS Affinity Group](vch_affinity_group.md).
+For information about the `vic-machine create --affinity-vm-group` option, see [Virtual Container Host Compute Capacity](vch_compute.md).

 To create a VM group for an existing VCH that was not deployed with this option, use the `vic-machine create --affinity-vm-group` option with no arguments.